Authenticate Services Across Clusters

 Option B: The CLI

-# Verify your current PQC identity integrity
+# Verify the identity attached to your current session

 microstax identity verify <your-current-token>